Here’s a Tip: Read This Before You Apply to UC Davis MSBA

 Think of your resume as an ideally one-page highlight showcasing you as a great addition to the program.
 Use the appropriate keywords to accentuate your accomplishments, and tailor your resume for each program, bringing key strengths to the top.

-Make it easy to see that you’ve covered the required and other relevant coursework.
-For an analytics program, displaying programming languages or showcasing analytical tools or training are all good ways to impress your reader.
-Better still, show the impact that you’ve made professionally using those languages and tools.
+Make it easy to see that you’ve covered the required and relevant coursework.
+For an analytics program, displaying programming languages or showcasing analytical tools or training are good ways to impress your reader.
+Better still, show your professional impact using those languages and tools.

 Keep your best experiences and accomplishments visible on the top third of your resume.
 List your employment in reverse chronological order to help the reader.
 Quantify your accomplishments by leveraging facts, figures, and numbers: